 9. Transferring personal information outside the European Economic Area

-9.1 ITOPF may transfer your personal information to countries outside the European Economic Area (EEA).
-Countries outside of the EEA may not have the same level of safeguards about data security.
-However, if we do need to transfer your data outside of the EEA we will put in place measures and agreements to do our best to ensure a similar degree of data security.
+9.1 ITOPF may transfer your personal information to countries outside the European Economic Area (EEA) and the United Kingdom (UK).
+Countries outside of the EEA and the UK may not have the same level of legislative protection as in the EEA or the UK.
+However, if we do need to transfer your data outside of the EEA and the UK we will put in place appropriate measures and agreements to ensure a similar degree of data protection in line with Data Protection Legislation.

 10. Your rights in connection with your personal information

 10.1 It is important that the personal information we hold about you is accurate and up to date.
-Please keep us informed if your personal information changes, e.g. you change your contact details or if you wish to withdraw consent from receiving certain marketing materials or publications.
+Please keep us informed if your personal information changes, e.g. you change your contact details.

 10.2 As a data subject, you have a number of statutory rights.
 Subject to certain conditions, and in certain circumstances, you have the right to:

-c) request the erasure of your personal information
+d) request the erasure of your personal information where there is no good reason for us to continue processing it.

-d) restrict the processing of your personal information
+e) restrict the processing of your personal information.

-f) request the transfer of your personal information to another party
+g) request the transfer of your personal information to another party if the processing is based on consent, carried out by automated means and is technically feasible.

-10.3 If you wish to exercise any of these rights, please contact Lisa Stevens, Information, Communication & Education Manager at ITOPF's address, detailed in section 1.
+10.3 If you wish to exercise any of these rights, please contact Lisa Stevens, Information, Communication & Education Manager at ITOPF's address, detailed in section 1 of this Privacy Notice.

-10.4 Where you have provided your consent to the processing of your personal information for a specific purpose, you have the right to withdraw your consent for that specific processing at any time.
+10.4 Where you have provided your consent to the processing of your personal information for a specific purpose, you have the right to withdraw your consent for that specific processing at any time (for example, to receive certain marketing materials or publications from us).
 This will not, however, affect the lawfulness of processing based on your consent before its withdrawal.
-If you wish to withdraw your consent, please contact Lisa Stevens, at the address detailed in section 1.
+If you wish to withdraw your consent, please contact Lisa Stevens, at the address detailed in section 1 of this Privacy Notice.

-10.5 If you believe that ITOPF has not complied with your data protection rights, you have the right to make a complaint to the Information Commissioner's Office (ICO) at any time.
+10.7 If you believe that ITOPF has not complied with your data protection rights, you have the right to make a complaint to the Information Commissioner's Office (ICO) at any time.
 The ICO is the UK supervisory authority for data protection issues.
+The ICO’s contact details are as follows:

 |Cookie Type||Cookie Name||Cookie Purpose|